-London Block Exchange (LBX) are looking to add additional cryptocurrencies as the marketplace develops (but won’t say more than that).
+London Block Exchange (LBX) were looking to add additional cryptocurrencies as the marketplace developed.

 With the FPS, electronic sterling payments should arrive in the destination account on the same day that they’re sent.
 In my experience, GBP sent through the FPS usually arrives within a couple of minutes.
-Most UK banks participate in the scheme, but you can double check here.
+Most UK banks participate in the scheme.

 Deposits of GBP and cryptocurrency are free, but free users will pay 2.45% when withdrawing GBP.
 Ouch!

 |Variable (avg. network transaction fee)|

 Trading fees are 0.5%, with a minimum buy/sell value of £25.

 When I tested their buying process, I found that I was charged about 2.7% above the real BTC to GBP exchange rate.